wellcomecollection/catalogue-pipeline/REINDEXING.md

 Every record (complete), just a few (partial), or specific records (specific)? (complete, partial, specific): partial
 ```

-You may wish to run a partial reindex to verify that the process will work as expected before embarking on a complete reindex.
+A partial reindex will allow You may wish to run a partial reindex to verify that the process will work as expected before embarking on a complete reindex.

+#### Monitor the reindex

 You can monitor a reindex in progress using Grafana at [https://monitoring.wellcomecollection.org/](https://monitoring.wellcomecollection.org/), or by looking at CloudWatch metrics in the `platform` AWS account.